dave/rebecca/README.md

-# rebecca
+# Rebecca

-Rebecca is a readme generator for Go
+Rebecca is a readme generator